 Ruth is specifically named in only one place in the New Testament-the genealogy of Jesus.
-Look up Matthew 1:5-6a and fill in the following blanks: and Salmon begat Booz [Boaz] of; and Booz begat Obed of; and Obed begat Jesse; And Jesse begatthe There are four women mentioned in the genealogy and each one of them points us back to amazing stories.
+Look up Matthew 1:5-6a and fill in the following blanks: and Salmon the father of Boaz by, and Boaz the father of Obed by, and Obed the father of Jesse, and Jesse the father of the There are four women mentioned in the genealogy and each one of them points us back to amazing stories.
 Tamar (the mistreated widow in Genesis 38), Rahab (the former prostitute in Joshua 6), Ruth (the Moabitess widow), and Mary (the virgin mother of Jesus).
 Each was insignificant and powerless by the world's standards.
 Each one gives a testimony to what truth found in 1 Corinthians 1:27?
 This historical narrative describes how God uses two poor widows (Naomi & Ruth) and an aging bachelor (Boaz) to change world history.
 However, none of them understands what God is doing through them in the small town of Bethlehem.
 What does Micah 5:2b-c prophesy would eventually happen?
 Likewise, in heaven we will be amazed to see how God uses our small acts of faith to impact eternity.
-God is doing "big-time"

-things through our "small-time" faithfulness every day.
+God is doing "big-time" things through our "small-time" faithfulness every day.